lennertfranssens/training_insights/README.md

 - `TI_JWT_SECRET` — application JWT secret
 - `VAPID_PUBLIC`, `VAPID_PRIVATE` — VAPID keys for Web Push notifications

+### Account lifecycle (activation & password reset)

+User accounts are created internally by administrators/trainers (public self‑signup is intentionally disabled to reduce abuse).
+New users receive an activation email containing a time‑limited token (24h).
+The activation flow lets the user set their initial password.
+Forgotten passwords use a similar tokenized reset flow (also 24h validity).

+High level endpoints (paths may evolve; check OpenAPI/Swagger for latest):

+- Request activation email (admin action or automatic on user creation)
+- Activate account: `POST /api/auth/activate` with JSON `{ "token": "<activationToken>", "password": "<NewPassword>" }`
+- Request password reset: `POST /api/auth/password-reset/request` with `{ "email": "user@example.com" }` (always returns 200 to avoid user enumeration)
+- Perform password reset: `POST /api/auth/password-reset/confirm` with `{ "token": "<resetToken>", "password": "<NewPassword>" }`

+Implementation notes:
+- Tokens are single‑use and expire after 24 hours.
+- Expired or invalid tokens return 400/404 style errors; clients should show a generic failure message.
+- Activation must be completed before a user can authenticate with JWT.

+### Notifications: in‑app, email (BCC) & summaries

+Notifications can now be delivered via:

+- In‑app only (stored notification + optional web push)
+- Email only (no stored notification/push) — useful for purely informational broadcasts
+- Both (persisted notification + email)

+When sending to a club or group and choosing a mode that includes email, the system sends a single outbound email using BCC for all recipients (privacy + performance).
+If SMTP settings are configured on the target club (or any club linked to the group), the sender (if they have an email) also receives a summary email containing:

+- Channel used
+- Title and truncated body
+- Total number of recipients
+- Count of email addresses included
+- Count of push deliveries attempted/succeeded
+- A (possibly truncated) list of recipient email addresses

+Frontend UI (Create Notification page) exposes a Channel selector with options: In‑app only, Email only, In‑app + Email.

+SMTP configuration per club controls email availability; if not configured, email delivery is silently skipped and only in‑app notifications (and push) occur.

 ## Attachments and uploads

 Attachments uploaded for trainings are stored under the configured uploads directory: `uploads/<trainingId>/filename` by default.
 When running in Docker make sure this path is persisted via a volume, otherwise uploaded files will be lost when containers are recreated.